fiveages-sim/robot-descriptions-galbot/README.md

 Galbot humanoid robot description packages.
 Each package contains xacro models, meshes, RViz, and controller configuration.
 URDF is generated at launch time by `robot_common_launch` from `xacro/robot.xacro` (no static `urdf/` in the package).

-FiveAges-adapted packages are licensed under [Apache-2.0](LICENSE).
+These packages are licensed under [Apache-2.0](LICENSE).
 Third-party model sources and upstream terms are listed in [NOTICE](NOTICE) and each package README.

 | | | |
 |:---:|:---:|:---:|